-Mandy Petty has helped human resources function smoothly at the College of Education since April 2015, but she’s no stranger to NC State.
+Mandy Blackmon has helped human resources function smoothly at the College of Education since April 2015, but she’s no stranger to NC State.
 Come December 2017, this big-time Wolfpack fan will have worked at NC State for 19 years.
 Mandy shared with us what it’s like to work full time at the College of Education while balancing her other roles as full-time mother and full-time student.

 What is your role at the College of Education?